vision4robotics/LPAT/README.md

 This figure shows the workflow of our tracker.

+## Demo

+- 📹 Demo of qualitative evaluations and real-world tests on [Youtube] demonstrates the practicality of SiamPSA.

 ## About Code
 ### 1. Environment setup
 This code has been tested on Ubuntu 18.04, Python 3.8.3, Pytorch 0.7.0/1.6.0, CUDA 10.2.